Tegile/IntelliFlash-Bash-Script-Examples/README.md

 ### Support ###

-Tegile Support is not directly responsible to provide support for scripts included in this repository.
+Western Digital Support is not directly responsible to provide support for scripts included in this repository.